JoweyAm/JoweyAm/README.md

             - Inclusion
             - Equality

-Other interests: DevOps, Nanotechnology, AI
+My interests: DevOps, Nanotechnology, AI

-I'm mostly writing Python, Typescript, Sass, some Shell (or PowerShell if needed) and some HCL.
+I'm mostly writing Python, Typescript, Django, some Shell (or PowerShell if needed) and some HCL.
 Oh and some HTML (its cool too).